CPU Instructions

 - Memory address

-A program is executed as a series of steps.
+A program is executed as a series of steps, which are called sub-cycles.

 Instruction Fetch

-Next instruction is loaded into the CPU from memory.
+An instruction is loaded into the CPU from memory.
 A memory read cycle is executed.
-Similar for any instruction.
+Common for all instruction.

 Decode